Nomber1-1/ml-agents/Project/Assets/ML-Agents/CustomWalkingSoccerTwos/Docs/PPO_AND_POCA.md

 ---

-## How They Work Together in Your Training
+## How They Work Together in our training

 ### Transfer Learning Flow
 ```